Alone in the Dark (1982 film): Production

+Development

 Alone in the Dark was the first film produced by New Line Cinema, which had previously been exclusively a film distribution company.
 According to director Jack Sholder, he had listened to New Line founder Robert Shaye mull over the idea of getting into production of low-budget horror films, and pitched the idea of "a group of criminally insane guys escaping from a mental hospital during a blackout in NYC and creating mayhem and then getting rounded up by the mafia", citing a New York City blackout he had experienced several years prior as an inspiration.
 The script was considered too expensive to produce, so it was re-written as a home-invasion thriller (without the "mafia" angle).
 While New Line raised money for the film, Sholder worked as the editor of the 1981 slasher The Burning, which he credits with helping him learn about "building scares and how to build suspense and tension".

 Sholder has said that the character of Dr. Leo Bain is based on Scottish psychiatrist R. D. Laing, who espoused a similar philosophy regarding the treatment of mentally ill patients.

+Casting

+The casting of esteemed actors Donald Pleasence, Jack Palance, and Martin Landau resulted in the film's original budget of $800,000 being increased to $1 million.

+Filming

+Principal photography of Alone in the Dark took place in New York and Bergen County, New Jersey over a period of 35 days in the fall of 1981.
+The home featured in the film was an actual psychiatrist's residence in Palisades, New York.

 Release

+Alone in the Dark was released regionally in Michigan the weekend of October 1, 1982.
+It was also shown in St. Louis, Missouri beginning November 5, 1982.
+Its release expanded to California and New York on November 19, 1982.

-Alone in the Dark premiered in the United States on November 19, 1982.
-It was later screened at the 16th Annual Sitges Film Festival in October 1983, where Elizabeth Ward received an award for Best Actress for her work in the film.
+The film was later screened at the 16th Annual Sitges Film Festival in October 1983, where Elizabeth Ward received an award for Best Actress for her work in the film.